firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-59-september-2018/2018-09-04-carborundum-dev-null.md

 "I don't like house-made soda," I said.
 I picked up my phone.

 He nodded to it.
 "Hey.
-You're mom's not on your ass because of me, is she?"
+Your mom's not on your ass because of me, is she?"

 Self-centered bastard.
 "No."